johnngo/FEND_p4_optimization_project/README.md

 8. Changed querySelector call to getElementById outside of the loop and saved this DOM call to local variable

+9. Changed querySelector to getElementByID in the changeSliderLabel

+10. Saved array length in a local variable, so array's length property is not accessed to check its value at each iteration

+11. Declared elem variable in the initialisation of the for loop  will prevent it from being create every time the loop is executed

 ## Website Performance Optimization portfolio project